Ensure your CV format is structured to best highlight your unique experience and life situation.

 How to write a team leader CV

-If you want to land a team leader role, you’ll need to write a CV that impresses recruiters.
+If you want to land a team leader role, you’ll need to know how to write a CV that impresses recruiters.
 A team leader is responsible for managing and motivating a team of employees, so your CV needs to showcase your leadership skills.

-Here’s how to make a standout team leader CV that gets you hired at your target company:
+Here’s how to make a standout team leader CV:

-1. Give examples of your team leader skills in action
+1. Give examples of your leadership skills in action

 • the ability to use software programs: Microsoft Office, Google Workspace, Slack